nus-cs2113-AY2223S1/tp/docs/UserGuide.md

 1. `itemId` must exist i.e. item has been created and was not deleted
 2. A valid price must be given i.e. non-zero and non-negative
-3. Price is in price per day, and in range from 0 to 10000
+3. Price is in price per day, and in the range from 0 to 10000
 4. You may or may not use floating point numbers for price
 5. Note that price must have at most 2 decimal places
     1. 0.5 → $0.50 (GOOD)